-This is a list of useful international organisations we think may be of interest to adults with hearing loss, their friends and families.
+This is a list of useful international organisations we think may be of interest to adults with hearing loss, their family and friends.

 A US organisation with resources, tech tools and expert tips that students of all ages – and all impairment levels – can use to achieve academic success.